hivdb/codfreq/README.md

 columns (no header): reference, start, end, name, score, and strand.
 We have reviewed ivar 4.1 source code and have confirmed that only four columns - start, end, name, and strand are used by ivar.
-The other two (reference and score) can be just supplied in any value to complete BED6 format.
+The other two (reference and score) can be just supplied in any values for completing the BED6 format.

 To enable primer trimming (BED), you must make a valid `ivar-config.json` file under the same folder that includes FASTQ files.